 What is a typical day on this project like?

-You will work Monday through Friday, for about five hours a day.
+You’ll work Monday through Friday, for about five hours a day.

 Time on this project is split between work at the ecological centre, on the beach, and a nearby lagoon.
-At the ecological centre, you’ll focus on working with turtles.
-You’ll monitor nests in a protected corral.
-You’ll also clean adult turtles and ensure they are well fed, and measured and weighed regularly.
-We also do patrols at night to search for new turtle nests.
-You can expect to work on rotation for night patrols.
+At the ecological centre, you’ll focus on working with turtles, and do things like:

 You’ll work at the crocodile centre once a week, on a Thursday.
 Here, you’ll collect biometric data and mark the crocodiles in nearby lagoons to track local populations.